codio/tutorial_nodeschool_learnyounode/annotations.md

 - `Buffer` objects are Node's way of efficiently representing arbitrary arrays of data, whether it be ascii, binary or some other format.
 - `Buffer` objects can be converted to strings by simply calling the `toString()` method on them. e.g. `var str = buf.toString()`.

-If you're looking for an easy way to count the number of newlines in a string, recall that a JavaScript `String` can be `.split()` into an array of substrings and that '\n'.
+If you're looking for an easy way to count the number of newlines in a string, recall that a JavaScript `String` can be `.split()` into an array of substrings and that `\n`.
 Using this method you'll end up with an array that has one more element than the number of newlines.

 @annotation:tour my_first_async_io